Rational planning model: Discourse of rational planning model used in policy making

-Indeed, some of the assumptions identified above are also pin pointed out in a study written by the historian H.A.
+Some of the assumptions identified above are also pointed out in a study written by the historian H.A.
 Drake, as he states:

 In its purest form, the Rational Actor approach presumes that such a figure [as Constantine] has complete freedom of action to achieve goals that he or she has articulated through a careful process of rational analysis involving full and objective study of all pertinent information and alternatives.
 At the same time, it presumes that this central actor is so fully in control of the apparatus of government that a decision once made is as good as implemented.
 There are no staffs on which to rely, no constituencies to placate, no generals or governors to cajole.
 By attributing all decision making to one central figure who is always fully in control and who acts only after carefully weighing all options, the Rational Actor method allows scholars to filter out extraneous details and focus attention on central issues.

-Furthermore, as we have seen, in the context of policy rational models are intended to achieve maximum social gain.
+Furthermore, in the context of policy, rational models are intended to achieve maximum social gain.
 For this purpose, Simon identifies an outline of a step by step mode of analysis to achieve rational decisions.
 Ian Thomas describes Simon's steps as follows: